 Many brands produce specialized forms of dog food.
 Previously, these may not have been easy to obtain but can now be acquired with just a few clicks and a credit card.

 A 2018 study by the Association for Pet Obesity Prevention shows that the most popular response to the question “Where do you purchase pet food most often?” was online with a whopping 23.7%.
-This proves how much of an effect the convenience and choice are having on consumer spending habits.
+This proves how much of an effect convenience and choice is having on consumer spending habits.

 If you are interested in affordable or cheap dog food beyond those recipes sold at Walmart, be sure to check out our in-depth guide to the Best Cheap Dog Food.